 Digital Music This course introduces students to making music with digital audio workstations, synthesizers, samplers and other software tools.
 Students create compositions exploring approaches from popular genres such as hip hop, jazz and electronic dance music, as well as, noise, ambient, experimental and avant-garde.
 Students learn to make music with contemporary digital technologies and develop critical listening skills informed by a deeper understanding of these technologies, such as garage band.
 Class Piano This course is designed for students who wish to develop basic piano playing skills or expand on their existing skills.
 Time in class will be spent both on and off the keyboard.
 While playing, students will be working individually, in small groups and large groups to master the techniques of playing and learn a variety of pieces.
 Some of these pieces will be assigned while others will be student choice.
 This program introduces students to the fundamentals of piano playing, including technique, solo repertoire, harmonization, improvisation and music theory.
 Automation & Robotics Get ready to Design, Build, and Program a Robot!
 You will learn how to use VEX Robotics® programming software (C++) to invent and innovate.
 You will learn how creative thinking and problem solving can change your world!
 Automation and Robotics (AR) will allow you to trace the history, development, and influence of automation and robotics as you learn about mechanical systems, energy transfer, machine automation, and computer control systems.
 You will use the VEX Robotics® platform to design, build and program real-world objects such as traffic lights, toll booths, and robotic arms.
 Computer Science for Innovators and Makers This class teaches students that programming goes beyond the virtual world into the physical world.
 Students are challenged to creatively use sensors and actuators to develop systems that interact with their environment.
 Designing algorithms and using computational thinking practices, they code and upload programs to microcontrollers that perform a variety of authentic tasks.
 This unit broadens students' understanding of computer science concepts through meaningful applications.
 Teams select and solve a personally relevant problem related to wearable technology, interactive art, or mechanical devices.
-Science of Technology \$25.00 fee In Science and Technology, students explore how science impacts the technology of yesterday, today, and the future.
-Students apply the concepts of physics, chemistry and nanotechnology to STEM activities and projects, including competing in a regional Rube Goldberg competition at the Milwaukee School of Engineering, making ice cream, creating adhesives and discovering the properties of nano-materials.
-Printmaking Printmaking is a course for students who like to experiment and try new things.
-We will explore some familiar printing techniques such as linoleum, but also try new things like Gelli printing, collagraphs, etching and possibly even screen printing!
+Science of Technology In Science and Technology, students explore how science impacts the technology of yesterday, today, and the future.
+Students apply the concepts of physics, chemistry and nanotechnology to STEM activities and projects, including competing in a regional Rube Goldberg competition at the Milwaukee School of Engineering, making ice cream, creating adhesives and discovering the properties of nano-materials. \$25.00 course fee.
 Ukulele This class provides instruction on ukulele where flat-picking styles will be explored.
 Ensemble playing and lifetime musical skills will be emphasized as students learn the basics of playing ukulele through music notation, chord symbols, tabs, peer modeling, improvisation, and the use of online resources. ukuleles will be provided.
-Jazz Improvisation Learn the basics of Jazz Improvisation in an easy, beginning level.
-Have fun experiencing Jazz Improvisation whether it's on an instrument or vocal.
-The added joy of performing at a school concert is a goal.
-However, no performance is required.
 Study Hall Those students who need extra support with academic classes are encouraged to select a study hall.
 (Students may sign up for a study hall for one or two quarters that meets daily.)